PowerShellOrg/Plaster/docs/en-US/about_Plaster_CreatingAManifest.help.md

 - `encoding`    - Specifies the encoding of the file, see `Content Element: Common` for possible values.
 If you do not specify an encoding, ASCII encoding will be used.
 - `condition`

-An example of using the teplate file element:
+An example of using the template file element:

 ```xml
 <templateFile source='test\Shared.ps1'